Jane Anderson (physician)

 Jane Anderson (born 23 December 1952) is a British physician who specialises in the management of HIV/AIDS.
-She has served as an expert advisor for Public Health England and is Chair of the National AIDS Trust.
+She has served as an expert advisor for Public Health England and is Immediate Past Chair of the National AIDS Trust.

 Early life and education

-Anderson was born in Swindon, Wiltshire on 23 December 1952.
+Anderson was born in Swindon, Wiltshire, on 23 December 1952.
 She originally trained as a nutritionist at Queen Elizabeth College.
 In an interview with The BMJ Anderson revealed that as a teenager she had underperformed in her A-levels and had initially not secured a place at medical school.
 Eventually she was accepted as a mature student to St Mary's Hospital Medical School.
 She started work as a research assistant in a metabolic unit.
-Anderson started her professional career in the 1980s, in the early days of the AIDS epidemic.
+She started her professional career in the 1980s, in the early days of the AIDS epidemic.

 Research and career

-Anderson was a Visiting Fellow at King's Fund.
+Anderson has been a visiting fellow at King's Fund.
 She has dedicated her career to improving the long-term health outcomes of people living with HIV.
 In the early nineties Anderson joined Barts and The London, where she worked as a consultant physician, and held a joint position at Homerton University Hospital.
-Anderson serves as Director of the Homerton University Hospital NHS Foundation Trust Centre for the Study of Sexual Health and HIV.
-In 2005 she presented evidence before the government, arguing that long-stay visitors to the United Kingdom, undocumented people and those refused indefinite leave to remain should not be charged for HIV care.
+Anderson serves as director of the Homerton University Hospital NHS Foundation Trust Centre for the Study of Sexual Health and HIV.
+She holds honorary professorial appointments at University College London and Queen Mary University of London where she is a member of the SHARE Research Collaborative for Health Equity In 2005 she presented evidence before the government, arguing that long-stay visitors to the United Kingdom, undocumented people and those refused indefinite leave to remain should not be charged for HIV care.